strohs/brewery-microservices/notes/microservices-notes.md

 - `Basically Available` - build the system to support partial failures
   - loss of some functionality vs. total system loss
 - `Soft state` - transactions cascade across nodes, it can be inconsistent for a period of time
-- `Eventually consistent` - when processing is complete, sytem will be consistent
+- `Eventually consistent` - when processing is complete, system will be consistent

 ### Feral Concurrency Control